About Me

 I came to understand that practicing mindfulness in nature was more than just a relaxation technique (although it is!).
 It’s a transformational path for awakening to our most authentic lives; for learning the value of impermanence and cycles to let go of what no longer is useful.
 For accepting change.
 For slowing down and adopting the rhythm of the seasons, giving time for growth and productivity as well as rest and preparation.

 In 2025, I began to realize that I had built a unique set of tools centered around the concept of reclaiming kinship with nature as a path to well-being.
 This year became a turning point.
 It was now time for me to share what I had learned.
 I created my mission statement, “Living Wild Wisdom,” and began designing activities and workshops.
-I created pages on Medium and Substack (see links in the footer).
+I created a Substack page (see link in the footer).
 Wrote a second book.
-My dream is to find a traditional publisher and begin the next stage of my life, helping others to unleash their inner wisdom and become “wild warriors.”
-This is the true work of the shaman: to bring the insights and knowledge they gained back to the world.
+My work, now, is focused on sharing knowledge with others that can lead to embracing the title of "wisdom weaver."